pulumi/docs/tour/basics-configuration.md

 For instance, we may want `prod` and `staging` to use different database instance sizes or container replica counts.
 We might put `prod-na-east` and `prod-na-west` into different regions.
 Both are perfect use cases for configuration.

+Configuration values like passwords or authorization tokens can be encrypted as **secrets**.

 A package or program can accept configuration by creating a `pulumi.Config` object:

 ```typescript